Webflow is one of the most powerful no/low-code web builders available, loved by web designers and non-designers alike.

 Just be sure to hit publish in the upper-right hand corner when you’re done.
 And go back to the dashboard with the button in the upper-left.

-Next, you’ll need your API key.
-That can be found in the settings.
+To embed a preview version of your form, switch out the live SDK key in the embed code for your test key, which can be found in your settings.
 You can get there by clicking the gear icon in the bottom lefthand side of the dashboard menu.

-There are two API keys here.
-In Feathery, development mode means that you can test and freely navigate your form without restrictions.
-The Development API key will let you do that from your website as well.
-The Production API key will show your embedded form as a finished product.
+In Feathery, a test key enables preview mode, which means that you can test and freely navigate your form without restrictions.
+The Live SDK key will show your embedded form as a finished product.

 This article’s focus is on using Feathery.
 If you need help using Webflow, you can get it from the official Webflow documentation.